hharryyf/codeforcepractice/README.md

 We can observe that if we define the question as can the final answer be no greater than mid.
 Then we should easily show that if mid1 satisfy the problem statement then mid2 >= mid1 can definitly satisfy the statement.
 Hence, we can binary search for final answer.
 Note that we can solve this problem by applying maxflow algorithms.
-Suppose that we want to validate mid, we add edges from the super source to all n people with edge capacity 1, then suppose that the ith edge has end points v1 and v2, we add edge from v1 to i+n and v2 to i+n with capacity 1, and finally add edges from the nodes representing edges to the super sink.
+Suppose that we want to validate mid, we add edges from the super source to all n people with edge capacity mid, then suppose that the ith edge has end points v1 and v2, we add edge from v1 to i+n and v2 to i+n with capacity 1, and finally add edges from the nodes representing edges to the super sink.
 We just need to validate whether the final flow is m.
 The flow network is similar to Ray's problem set question Hard life which again proofs Ray's problem set is very useful. https://codeforces.com/contest/847/problem/J